Use code ESIMDB15 for 15% discount. Limited time only.

 Overall, would definitely try again on my next vacation.
 Hopefully, it’ll arrive sooner rather than later :)

-More than 110 providers and over 6, 200 prepaid data plans are available for Greece, offering a wide variety of options for travelers to find an eSIM that suits their needs.
+There are more than 110 travel eSIM brands and over 6 400 prepaid data plans available in Greece, giving travelers a wide variety of options that make it easy to find an eSIM that suits their needs.

 Cosmote: Greece's largest telecom operator, offering extensive mobile coverage nationwide.